SGDInstitute/apollo/content/collections/pages/mblgtacc/virtual-track.md

                     type: text
                     text: 'Demonstrating strong workshop delivery skills in a virtual setting (aka not replicating an in-person workshop for this setting)'
       -
-        type: paragraph
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'More information about the virtual track will become available following the conclusion of the workshop submission and selection process.'
-      -
         type: set
         attrs:
           values: